 caused the Cudahy Company's ice house to be later nicknamed the black ice

 The Savoy ice house was located on the south shore of the lake west

 of the Savoy hotel, the site now occupied by the Shores condominiums.

 A railroad siding was built from the main line to the ice house.

-Remains of the siding may be seen today from behind the WCTC
+Remains of the siding may be seen today from the NW corner of the Koepp Park

 The Milwaukee Road siding which served the various ice companies as